bizley/yii2-podium-api/README.md

 ## TODO:

-- get errors on methods returns
+- test errors on PodiumResponse